Magicat8bill/Sneaky-S0ng/README.md

 ___

 Sneaky S0ng is a music cipher that generates a complex song for you, with a secret message hidden inside.
 Using MuseScore, as we did, or other music-making applications, Sneaky $0ng can generate sheet music, complete with notations and dynamics.
 Although we can't promise that your cipher will sound good when played, it will be tough to decipher.
-This is due in part to the complex series of beats utilizing different pitches to create a cipher that is almost impossible for most people to crack.
+This is partly due to the complex series of beats utilizing different pitches to create a cipher that is almost impossible for most people to crack.
 ___

 ## Using The Pip Package.
 ### REQUIREMENTS.
-To use the pip package version of Sneaky S0ng you must have the following.
+You must have the following to use the pip package version of Sneaky S0ng.
 - This program must be run in Python 3
-- Any musicxml file reader (musescore for software and flat.io for website reader is recommended)
+- Any musicxml file reader (Musescore for software and flat.io for website reader is recommended)
 - Pip must be installed `python3 -m pip install pip`
 - Sneaky s0ng must be installed `pip install sneaky_s0ng`
 ___